calimero-network/core/crates/context/README.md

 A context is identified by a 32-byte key, which is randomly generated when the context is created.
 As of now, the key is not necessarily cryptographically secure, nor is it a dependency of cryptographic operations, but it is unique enough to mitigate collisions.
 Worth noting that this is likely to change in the future.

-All operations within a context performed by members will be broadcasted to all other members.
-This includes:
+All state mutations within a context performed by members will be broadcasted to all other members.

-- State mutations
-- Membership changes (invitation, leaving, kickouts)

 ## Context Lifecycle

 Following the creation of a context, the only member is the creator.
 The creator can invite other members to join the context, and members can leave the context at any time.

-## Administrative Operations

-Application authors can define gated behaviour for administrative operations, but by default all members have the same rights.
-Which, depending on the application, can be an undesirable behaviour.

 ## Context State

 The state of a context is a key-value store, where the key is a 32-byte identifier and the value is a byte array.
-The state is synchronized across all members of the context, and all state mutations are broadcasted to all members.
+The state is synchronized across all members of the context, since all state mutations are broadcasted to all members.

 ## State Mutations